ibexa/documentation-developer/docs/extending/drag_and_drop.md

-# Creating drag and drop interface
+# Create drag and drop

 In [[= product_name =]], you can create a generic interface for drag and drop interactions reusable in many places.